About J-1 Student Interns

-- Currently enrolled and in good academic standing at an accredited postsecondary academic institution outside the US.
-(Most are pursuing the equivalent of a U.S. bachelor's degree).
+- Currently enrolled and in good academic standing at an accredited postsecondary academic institution outside the U.S. pursuing the equivalent of a U.S. bachelor's degree.

 - Fulfilling educational objectives for current degree program outside the U.S.

 - Able to verify English language skills sufficient to function on a day to day basis in the program.

-- Return as an enrolled student in the home institution after the Yale program in order to “fulfill and obtain a degree.”
+- Returning as an enrolled student to the home institution after the Yale program in order to “fulfill and obtain a degree.”

-- Able to provide proof of health insurance that meets the minimum requirements of the J-1 visa and will cover at a minimum the start and end dates of the Yale internship.
+- Provide proof of health insurance that meets the minimum requirements of the J-1 visa and will cover at a minimum the start and end dates of the Yale internship.

-- Participating in an internship that consists of a minimum of 32 hours per week and can include no more than 20% clerical work.
+- Participating in an internship that consists of a minimum of 32 hours per week and includes no more than 20% clerical work.